rexguowork/phantom-attack/README.md

 | Ubuntu 20.04       | wmware workstation pro | 2 cores   |
 | Ubuntu 18.04       | vmware workstation pro | 4 cores   |

-If you are testing on 2 cores, remember to change the CPU mask in the POC.
+If you are testing phantom attack v1 on 2 cores, remember to change the CPU mask in the POC.

 ## Files
 ```bash